 No matter the reason you want to can, there are several things you must know about safe home canning.

 This post will give you step-by-step directions on how to pressure can and when and why pressure canning is needed for some foods.

 There are two main methods for safely canning your food at home; pressure canning and water bath canning.
 It's important to know which method to use.

-Pressure canning is necessary for foods containing any low acid foods.
-Items like fish, dried beans, meats, soups or most vegetables need to be pressure canned.
+Pressure canning is necessary for foods containing low-acid foods.
+Items like fish, dried beans, meats, soups, or most vegetables need to be pressure canned.

 A pressure canner allows the inside of the canner to become hotter than the boiling point of water.
 Pressure canners can achieve 240° when brought to 10 pounds of pressure.
 Adjustment of the pressure is needed for elevations above 1000 feet.
 (See chart below.)

 Water bath canning is used for canning foods that are high in acid or have a sufficient amount of acid added to increase the pH level to 4.6 or lower.
 Foods such as lemons, apples, blackberries, peaches, or pickled or fermented foods can be processed using a water bath canner.

 A pressure canner is a specially designed pot with a locking lid, a vent and a gauge to measure the pressure in the pot.

 There are many different types of pressure canners and many of the older models still do a good job.
 The main difference between pressure canners is a dial gauge or a weighted gauge.
 Some models include both.